 What if You Live Paycheck-to-Paycheck?

-If you don't have much income, the thought of having enough money to cover basic living expenses can seem daunting — much less saving for an emergency fund, long-term savings and having enough left over for fun.
+If you don't have much income, the thought of having enough money just to cover basic living expenses can seem daunting.

-Black suggests thinking about what you find fun about the things you tend to splurge on.
+Black suggests thinking about what you find fun about the things you tend to splurge on and looking for low-cost options.

 "I like to think about the experience I'm trying to have," Black said.
 "I think of it as a challenge to come up with creative alternatives."